lakladon/lakos/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GPL3 License.
 See LICENSE file for details (if applicable).

 ## Disclaimer